 How did you find this tutorial?

-I am impressed that this free software has such good usability and supports many functions such as the import of the texture image, the in-application login to Sketchfab.
-Please be aware that there are some bugs when using it on macOS.
+I am impressed that this free software has good usability and supports many functions such as the import of a textured image.
+However, please be aware that there are some bugs when using it on macOS.